Scalr/terraform-scalr-migrate-tfc/README.md

 - `--tf-hostname`: TFC/E hostname (default: app.terraform.io)
 - `--tf-token`: TFC/E token
 - `--tf-organization`: TFC/E organization name
-- `--account-id`: Scalr account ID
-- `--vcs-id`: VCS identifier
+- `--vcs-name`: VCS Provider name
 - `--workspaces`: Workspaces to migrate (default: *)
-- `--skip-workspace-creation`: Skip workspace creation in Scalr
+- `--skip-workspace-creation`: Skip workspace creation in Scalr, state migration will be performed only
-- `--skip-backend-secrets`: Skip backend secrets creation
+- `--skip-backend-secrets`: Skip Scalr/TFE secrets creation
-- `--lock`: Lock TFE workspaces
+- `--skip-tfc-lock`: Skip locking of TFC/E workspaces.
+By default, workspaces are locked after migration to prevent state conflicts.
-- `--management-env-name`: Management environment name
+- `--management-env-name`: Management environment name in which the generated code will be exported
-- `--management-workspace-name`: Management workspace name
+- `--management-workspace-name`: Management workspace name in which the generated code will be exported

-### Post-Migration

-After successful migration, the tool will:
-1. Generate Terraform resources in the `generated_terraform` directory
-2. Create import commands in `import_commands.sh`
-3. Execute post-migration steps if `post-migration.sh` exists

 ## Generated Files

-The tool generates the following files in the `generated_terraform` directory:
+The tool generates the following files in the `generated-terraform/$SCALR_ENVIRONMENT` directory:

 - `main.tf`: Contains all Terraform resources
 - `backend.tf`: Remote backend configuration
 - `import_commands.sh`: Script to import resources and push state

+### Post-Migration

+After successful migration, the tool will execute terraform apply and imports all previously created resources in the management workspace state file.

 ## Limitations

 - Maximum Terraform version is limited to 1.5.7
-- Workspaces without VCS connections are skipped
-- State migration requires at least one successful run in the source workspace
+- State migration requires at least one state file in the source TFC/E workspace.
+- Sensitive terraform variables migration requires at least one plan file in the source TFC/E workspace.
+- Sensitive environment variables are not migrationed

 ## Troubleshooting